sr-wisptools-vivek/salesforce-rncontrol/README.md

 2. Click "File->New->Apex Class".
 3. Enter class name as filename and click "Ok".
 4. Enter the Apex class code in the editor and save.
+5. Repeat above steps for all files in "Apex_classes" folder.

 ## Add Visualforce Pages
 All Visualforce pages used in this project are saved in the "Visualforce_pages" folder.
 They need to be added to Salesforce by following the steps below.